developer-zebra/developer-zebra-site/src/ddt/2-5/guide/about/index.md

 - **Battery Tests** – checks the battery status and returns battery related information: part number, serial number, manufacture date, battery health, voltage, current, temperature, battery level and current capacity
 - **WWAN Tests** – checks for operation of the WWAN radio and returns related WWAN information: SIM state, voice state, data state, WAN type, signal strength, phone number, and device ID
 - **Audio Test** – checks for operation of the device microphone and speaker
-- **SD Card Test** - checks for presence/absence of SD card, read/write status and total/free space on SD card.
+- **SD Card Test** - checks for presence/absence of external SD card, read/write status and total/free space on SD card.

 <p>For more information on each test, refer to <a href="../criteria">Test Criteria.</a></p>